Nardini5121/ABOUTme/README.md

-- 👋 Hello World, I’m @Nardini5121.
-Many have called me Dave, but more by David. but either one is fine.
+- 👋 Asawdude!, I’m @Nardini5121.
+I'm from Denver Colorado.
+Where the sky meets the Rockies!
-- 👀 I’m interested in the satifaction from learning; Ai, and and becoming a Web 3 developer.
+- 👀 I’m interested in Software Development and Riding my SportsBike.
-- 🌱 I’m currently learning patience with my self while changing my career field and the basics of software development,
+- 🌱 I’m currently learning patience with myself while changing my career field and the basics of learning to code.
-- 💞️ I’m looking to collaborate on anything that will standout and make a difference for the betterment of humanity...
-To corney?
+- 💞️ I’m looking to collaborate on anything that will standout and make a difference for the betterment of humanity.  ...Wait was that the right answer?
-- 📫 my email is livinglegacy5121@gmail.com or you can contact me through here also.
+- 📫 my email is dpnardin1@live.com.
-- 😄 Pronouns: He/Him.
-I'm a dude... also, Im Batman!
-Nah, just joshin'.
+- 😄 Pronouns: He/Him/CoolDad
-- ⚡ Fun fact: Cats mimic human babies to get humans to feed them.
-Cats also don't meow to communicate with other cats, only to humans.
+- ⚡ Fun fact: 'Petrichor' is the earthy smell produced when rain falls on dry soil.

 <!---
 Nardini5121/Nardini5121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.